serebrov/serebrov.github.io-hugo/content/posts/2023-06-13-chrome-extension-inspect-storage/index.md

 ---

-The extension storage is not displayed under the "Application" tab in Chrome DevTools, but it is possible to access the extension storage using a javascript console, here is how:

-it is possible to access it via the javascript console:
+The extension storage is not displayed under the "Application" tab in Chrome DevTools, but it is possible to access it via the javascript console:

 * Open some web page, open Chrome DevTools